BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 **Compliance and Reporting Rules**

-52. This document contains guidelines issued under Article 16 of Regulation (EU) No 1094/2010.
-In accordance with Article 16(3) of that Regulation, competent authorities and financial institutions are required to make every effort to comply with guidelines and
+52. This document contains guidelines issued under Article 16 of Regulation (EU) No. In accordance with Article 16(3) of that Regulation, competent authorities and financial institutions are required to make every effort to comply with guidelines and

 recommendations.